Who is 'a person'?

 How modern nations deploy entrance or exit visas, transit or residence permits, internal or national passports to define a “person” has a long history.
 These documents have been used to confirm class or race superiority; grant or deny social benefits; and single out dissidents, Jews, and other people(s) seen as moral or ethnic threats.

-Anna's pink Nazi-era national Jewish Kulturbund (“Culture League”) ID card (right) is an example.
+Anna's pink Nazi-era national Jewish Kulturbund (“Culture League”) ID card (below) is an example.
 These cards were valid for “Jews-only” and applied to performers as well as audiences.
 They had to be shown to enter any Kulturbund event.
 They could be swiftly rescinded if police discovered a Kulturbund member had one Jewish grandparent, and thus was not a “full Jew.”

 The Third Reich did not invent such restrictive documents.
 Its models included Tsarist internal passports and entry limits spawned by the Anglo-American eugenics movement.
 The Tsarist goal was to suppress internal unrest by revolutionary Jews or other “undesirables.”
 The eugenics movement separately meant to preserve white Anglo-Saxon dominance by stopping waves of “mongrels” from flooding Britain and America.
 It led to the 1921-1924 U.S. Immigration Acts that barred entry by Asians and largely shut down immigration from Central, Eastern or Southern Europe.

 But use of such “paper wall” restrictions stretches much farther back.

 * * *